AlenToma/EntityWorker.Core/README.md

     // Thats all we need right now. public class Repository : Transaction
     {
-        // there are two databases types mssql and Sqllight
+        // there are three databases types mssql, Sqllight and PostgreSql
         // then true or false for migration public Repository(DataBaseTypes dbType = DataBaseTypes.Mssql) :
         base(GetConnectionString(dbType), true, dbType)